 Let's get learning so we can get teaching!

 Tongue: The tongue is the most important.
-The tip and front part of the tongue is pressed up against the palate (the roof of the mouth behind the alveolar ridge or "bumpy part").
+The tip and front part of the tongue are pressed up against the palate (the roof of the mouth behind the alveolar ridge).
+The alveolar ridge is the bumpy part directly behind the top teeth.

 Lips: The lips are in a slight pucker.